yash0028/newautomation/src/test/resources/support/exari/README.md

 The `action` string must match one of the Question Action Types detailed in the next section.
 The `answers` string array is also discussed in the next section.

-The `question` string will ignore everything after the ':' character since the Exari interview tends to apply flow specific items, such as an address, after a colon.
+The `question` string will ignore everything after the ':' character since the Exari interview tends to apply topicFlow specific items, such as an address, after a colon.
 ```json
 {
     "question": "The primary service/practice location for the counterparty held in NDB is: 12810 Coconino Road",